Hare Krishna movement and homosexuality: Contemporary

 Musician Boy George was openly involved with the Hare Krishna movement, members of ISKCON have appeared in several of his stage performances, and his 1991 song "Bow Down Mister", recorded by his band Jesus Loves You, includes the Hare Krishna mantra and other references to the Hare Krishnas.
 Regarding homosexuality and the Hare Krishna movement, George says in his book Take It Like a Man, "A swami, who I was very fond of, told me it was harder for homosexuals to enter the gates of heaven.
 I replied, 'especially if you keep them shut.'"
 George also wrote, "Some devotees are obviously uncomfortable with my association with Krishna Consciousness.
 Others treat me with utmost respect and kindness."

-Other Hindu views and traditions regarding Krishna and LGBT issues
+Other Hindu views and traditions regarding Krishna and LGBTQ issues

-Hindu religious narratives

-In the Hindu tradition, in the Upanishada and sacred texts, Brahmacharya (austere celibacy in mind, word, and deed) is described and extolled.
-Further, it is held as the prerequisite for the spiritual progress of a human being (CIF Brahmacharya, Gettha Press, Gorakhpur).
-Sublimation of sexuality and observance of celibacy are mandated even for married couples for spiritual progress.

 The Sakhi-Bekhi

 The sakhi-bekhis are prominent throughout Bengal, Bihar, Orissa and Uttar Pradesh although their numbers have diminished in recent years.
 Members of this sect typically dress themselves as women in order to reinforce their identity as sakhis or girlfriends of Krishna and to attain the esteemed spiritual emotion known as sakhi-bhava.
 Such men are not always transgender or homosexual but in many cases they are.
 In modern times, the sakhi-bekhi sect was condemned as sahajiya (unauthentic) when some members began making public shows of their romantic feelings for Krishna while at the same time having illicit relations with cudadharis (men dressed up as Krishna with a crown of peacock feathers).
 Nowadays, most sakhi-bekhis crossdress in private and are less conspicuous.
 They generally worship Sri Radha, the consort of Lord Krishna, although some specifically worship Lord Caitanya (the incarnation of Radha and Krishna combined) and are known as gauranga-nagaris.
 Neither group practices castration.